ManufacturedMotion/Hexapod/README.md

 ### Misc Standards

-- Every file should have exactly 1 empty line as the last line
+- Every file should have exactly 1 empty line as the last line.
-- There should not be any spaces at the end of a line
+- There should not be any spaces at the end of a line.

 ## License